shardwick/nere/README.md

 # nere

 in honor of the greatest mathematicians in history, every week we apply their knowledge to generate useful solutions using modern day technology and design patterns.

-## installation
+## Environment
-setup guide in your local env
+Follow the installation instructions in the section